CT-P/CT-P.github.io/index.md

 ## Working Papers

-- **Do Radical Right Parties Change Discursive Political Representation in Europe?
-Populism and Technocracy in Six European Countries** - C.Pereira, Presented at EPSA, 2024.
+- **The Impact of Challenger Parties on the Rhetoric of Mainstream Parties in Western Europe: A Political Strategy Approach** - C.Pereira, Presented at EPSA, 2024.
 - **Gender Bias Detector: Party Effect in Congress Speeches** - C.Pereira,C.Marangon, E.Ash, 2024.
 - **Pandemic Effects in Nationalism Dimensions** -   A. Wimmer, P. Singh ,C. Pereira,Z. Fu, 2024.